SpikeHD/reMITM/README.md

 [View an overview here!](https://spikehd.github.io/projects/reMITM)

 reMITM was made for one purpose: to redirect requests to other places.
 While it allows you to log network traffic, this isn't really intended to be a debugger.
-Rather it's use comes from it's ease of configuration for simply redirecting network traffic to other servers.
+Rather, it's use comes from it's ease of configuration for simply redirecting network traffic to other places.

-## Use cases

-* See/dump traffic from websites
-* Redirect traffic from a video game to another server (private servers, for example)

 # Requirements